electron/electron/docs/tutorial/support.md

 Running Electron apps on Windows for ARM devices is possible by using the ia32 binary.

-Another option for running Electron apps on Windows for `ARM` devices is to use the ia32 emulator that comes with Windows for ARM.

 ### Linux

 The prebuilt `ia32` (`i686`) and `x64` (`amd64`) binaries of Electron are built on